-The Depression Treatment Program at Portland Psychotherapy is dedicated to using methods of treating depression that are based on the best science that is available.
+Through our Depression Treatment Services at Portland Psychotherapy we are dedicated to using methods of treating depression that are based on the best science that is available.
 This is known as evidence-based practice and means we use what science has to say to guide our practice in choosing what is most likely to help.
-Currently, we have several counselors providing Portland therapy services.
+Currently, we have several counselors providing Portland therapy services focused on depression.